flipperdevices/flipperzero-firmware/simon-tutorial/README.md

 }
 ```

+- **SIMON CODE**: Our function now takes a delay parameter.
+We use this delay parameter instead of the hardcoded 500 milliseconds.

 ### Step 16d.
 Update the `simon_teach_notes` function to use the delays array
-Update the `simon_teach_notes` function to use the delays array.
-The function should look like the following:
+**Replace** the existing `simon_teach_notes` function and comment with the following code:

 ```c
 /**